 Four years after my first visit, I found myself back in Mexico City.
 And in a totally different situation from the first time.
 I was there for three weeks instead of five days; I was working while there instead of being on vacation; I was no longer a solo traveler because Matt was with me.
-Oh, and also a global pandemic had come along since the last time.
+Oh, and also the world had completely shut down for a couple of years since the last time!

-As time passes, it can be hard to know what to expect from any given place or experience — even if you’ve been there before.
-Considering the whole COVID situation, I had zero clue what was going to await me at the ancient city of Teotihuacan.
-Which means I turned to geo-tagged Instagram posts to scope out the situation for visitors.
+As time goes by, it can be hard to know what to expect from any given place or experience — even if you’ve been there before.
+So when I was ready to plan my trip to Teotihuacan with Matt, I had no idea what was going to await me in the ancient city.
+In fact, I didn’t know if visitors were still allowed at all.
+So I did what any good millennial would do: I turned to geo-tagged Instagram posts to scope out the situation.

-And instead of finding photo after photo of sweaty tourists baking under the Central American sun (as I had done last time), I found photo after photo of… hot air balloons at Teotihuacan?
+I expected to find photo after photo of sweaty tourists baking under the Central American sun — as I had done last time.
+(Still a vivid memory to this day.)
+But instead, I found photo after photo of… hot air balloons at Teotihuacan?

 Booking Your Teotihuacan Hot Air Balloon Experience

-If you search “teotihuacan hot air balloons,” or “mexico city hot air balloons,” a lot of results are going to come up.
-How do you choose the best Teotihuacan hot air balloon experience?
-The details are in the fine print, so here’s what you need to pay attention to.
+If you search “teotihuacan hot air balloons,” or “mexico city hot air balloons,” you’re going to get about a million results.
+How do you choose the best Teotihuacan hot air balloon experience for the best price?
+You have to pay attention to the fine print, so keep the following tips in mind.

-First, remember that Teotihuacan is about an hour outside of Mexico City.
-Some experiences offer drop-off and pickup from the city — and some will pick you up directly from your hotel/lodging, while others will provide transport from a designated pickup point.
+First, remember that Teotihuacan is about an hour outside of Mexico City, so you’ll have to take your transportation into account.
+Some experiences offer drop-off and pickup from the city, which is definitely most convenient.
+Some companies pick you up directly from your hotel/lodging, while others will provide transport from a designated pickup point, but you’ll still be responsible for getting yourself there.

-As most experiences are offered around sunrise, that means you may need to walk/Uber/taxi somewhere at 4:30 or 5am to be picked up on time.
-But other groups may not include any type of transportation, meaning you’re responsible for obtaining your own ride to and from Teotihuacan.
+As most experiences are offered around sunrise, that means you may need to walk/Uber/taxi somewhere at 4:30 or 5am to be picked up on time, if they don’t come to your hotel.
+But other groups may not include any type of transportation.
 That can definitely be a hassle — waking up at that hour is hard enough, and depending on where you’re staying, you might have to wake up an hour or two earlier to get to the meeting point.
+I definitely recommend finding a company that will pick you up at your own hotel, or at a designated point at the very least.

-When we were booking, it was early June, and it looked like many companies had next-day availability.
+When we went to Teotihuacan, it was early June, and it looked like many companies had next-day availability.
 However, it’s likely better to book at least 2-3 days in advance if possible, that way all your logistics can be confirmed.
 Just be sure to keep an eye on the weather forecast.
 (Though many companies do offer reschedules in the case of bad weather or flight conditions.)
-As it becomes more popular, trying to book as soon as you can is a good idea to be sure you can reserve your spot.
+Of course, booking as soon as you can is generally a good idea to help you reserve your spot, but it may not be possible in all cases.

 Lots of reading and lots of research led me to choose Flying Pictures for our hot air balloon experience.
 There were a few main reasons for this.

-- What Was Included: I’ll explain more about what the day included later, but there were a few things that Flying Pictures offered that other companies either weren’t offering or weren’t clear about.
-First was the fact that they picked us up directly from our Airbnb and dropped us off at our Airbnb.
-And second, the price we paid included entrance into Teotihuacan’s archaeological zone, as well as time to explore.
-Both were major benefits, as not all tour groups included transportation, and not all included entry to the archaeological site.
+- What Was Included: I’ll give you a full play-by-play about what our day included, but Flying Pictures really made themselves stand out by offering things that other companies either didn’t have, or weren’t clear about.
+First, there was the fact that they picked us up directly from our Airbnb, and then dropped us off directly at our Airbnb when the day was over.
+And second, the price we paid included our entry ticket into Teotihuacan’s archaeological zone, as well as time to explore.
+Not all tour groups provided transportation, and not all included tickets to the archaeological sites, so both were major benefits in our eyes.

-One reason I love booking with Viator is their Viator Rewards Program.
+We typically choose to book experiences with Viator because of their Viator Rewards Program.
 Basically, each time you book with Viator, you’ll earn cash rewards after your experience to use toward your next Viator experience!
-The best part?
-You can use them to save actual money on future bookings.
-I’m really happy we chose to book with Viator for our Teotihuacan hot air balloon tour.
+The best part is that you can use them to save actual money on future bookings.

 How Much Does a Teotihuacan Hot Air Balloon Flight Cost?

 If it seems too good to be true, it probably is.
-Just know that you should expect to pay at least $150 USD or more for the day.
+Just know that you should expect to pay about $150 USD per person (or more) for the day.

 What Our Day Looked Like: Best Teotihuacan Hot Air Balloon Experience

-5:30am personal pickup in Roma Norte, Mexico City
+Personal pickup in Roma Norte, Mexico City at 5:30 a.m.

-We woke up at 4:45am in order to get ready for our early pickup.
-Unfortunately, I didn’t sleep much at all the night before… probably a combination of the warm night air and excitement/anticipation for the day.
-At 5:30am, we stepped outside our Airbnb apartment and the driver texted me that he had arrived.
+Knowing it would be an early start, we woke up at 4:45 a.m. in order to get ready for pickup.
+Unfortunately, I didn’t sleep much at all the night before… probably a combination of the hot summer night and excitement for the day ahead.
+At 5:30 a.m., we stepped outside our Airbnb apartment, and the Flying Pictures driver texted me that he had arrived.
 Turns out, the big white van parked on the street was for us.

-6:45am arrival at Teotihuacan hot air balloon “globopuerto”
+Arrival at Teotihuacan hot air balloon “globopuerto”– airport

-After two more stops to pick up two more groups of people — a couple and two friends — we were on our way to Teotihuacan, arriving around 6:45.
-I thought I would be able to sleep on the plane, but the highway was pretty bumpy.
-Just as the sun was rising, we arrived at the balloon port, which was basically a field, where hot air balloons were beginning to inflate.
+After two more stops to pick up two more groups of people — a couple and two friends — we were on our way to Teotihuacan, arriving around 6:45 a.m.
+I thought I would be able to sleep on the car ride, but the highway was pretty bumpy.
+Just as the sun was rising, we arrived at the balloon port, which was basically a big field, where hot air balloons were beginning to inflate.
+It was so surreal to see!

 Hot coffee and snacks while waiting for the hot air balloon ride

-Upon arrival, a bilingual Flying Pictures staff member approached us and assigned us a balloon by placing a sticker on our shirts.
+As we stepped out of the van, a bilingual Flying Pictures staff member approached us and assigned us a balloon by giving us a hot air balloon sticker, which we were supposed to wear on our shirts.
 She told us where to sign in, where the bathrooms were, and to help ourselves to the coffee and snacks that were waiting for us.
 We were also welcome to add Kahlua to our coffee or drink some mezcal, if we wanted.
 (I didn’t want.)
 But maybe if you’re afraid of heights, it would help?

 A 45-minute hot air balloon ride over the Teotihuacan Pyramids